 Control measure requirements may be imposed on the operator in accordance with the requirements of a co-regulating MS4 permittee pursuant to the written agreement.

-Site plan review/acceptance and site inspection actions may be conducted by a coregulating MS4 permittee to meet the requirement of the permit.
+Site plan review/acceptance and site inspection actions may be conducted by a co-regulating MS4 permittee to meet the requirement of the permit.